sdrobert/pydrobert-pytorch/docs/source/lm.rst

 Sequential LMs are more easily integrated into the transcription/decoding process for Automatic Speech Recognition (ASR) than non-sequential ones like BERT [bert2019]_.
-We will start with a basic implementation of the interface :class:`pydrobert.torch.layers.SequentialLanguageModel` and extend it until we can perform a `Beam Search
+We will start with a basic implementation of the interface :class:`pydrobert.torch.modules.SequentialLanguageModel` and extend it until we can perform a `Beam Search
 <https://medium.com/@dhartidhami/beam-search-in-seq2seq-model-7606d55b21a5>`__
 or a Connectionist Temporal Classification (CTC) `Prefix Search